th, 2018, the Fire Lich (Antares) Hall of Heroes was announced, breaking our three-month streak of good Hall of Heroes mons.

 You remember my advice in stage 2, about bringing a buff stealer?
 That advice also applies here.
 Of course, if you have a monster that can block beneficial effects, like Megan, I’d recommend bringing them too.
 Someone like Zinc, who has AoE beneficial effect block, would work wonders, too.

-The Threat: Once again, the threat varies per Hall of Heroes stage.
+Once again, the threat varies per Hall of Heroes stage.
 For example, any stage with Halphas as a lackey is a stage where you need to either one-shot Halphas or just completely ignore him outright before his passive can cast Invincibility on himself.

-The Solution: Any other stage, though, is usually a free-for-all, so you could attack any of the three Liches you wanted.
+Any other stage, though, is usually a free-for-all, so you could attack any of the three Liches you wanted.
 I’d always recommend going for Antares himself in the cases where there’s no Halphas, though, because you don’t have to kill the lackeys in the boss/miniboss stage anymore.

 I hope you guys enjoyed this article, as I certainly enjoyed writing it.
 I’m Sara Ann, and I’ll see you in the next article!